Oveng

 Oveng is a town and commune in the South Province of Cameroon.
 It is located on the Kam River near the southern border with Equatorial Guinea and near the Ntem River.

+Climate

+Oveng has a Tropical wet and dry or savanna climate (Classification: Aw).
+The district’s yearly temperature is 25.45 °C (77.81 °F) and it is -1.36% lower than Cameroon’s averages.
+Oveng typically receives about 132.95 millimetres (5.23 inches) of precipitation and has 253.55 rainy days (69.47% of the time) annually.